ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    :target: images/RViz1.png
    :alt: screenshot of the RViz panel in its default state

-To change the label, run
+To change the label, we simply have to publish a message on the ``/input`` topic, which you can do with this command:

 .. code-block:: bash

    ros2 topic pub /input std_msgs/msg/String "{data: 'Please be kind.'}"

+Since the widget is subscribed to this topic, it will trigger the callback and change the text of the label.

 .. image:: images/RViz2.png
    :target: images/RViz2.png
    :alt: screenshot of the RViz panel with custom string message displayed

-You can also see the results of pushing the button:
+Pressing the button will publish a message, which you can see by echoing the ``/output`` topic, like with this command.

 .. code-block:: bash